ltpitt/conference-organization/README.md

 The main problem to implement the requested query was that I was getting this error:
 BadRequestError: Only one inequality filter per query is supported.
 Encountered both typeOfSession and startTime

-So I remembered that I could use only one inequality filter per query.
+Checking documentation I've read that Datastore doesn't permit filters on multiple fields.
+That is why I decided to use an inequality filter on field typeOfSession to immediately find all sessions that have a type different from the one specified from the user.
-I decided to use a simple python for cycle to get into my session list all the sessions that were compatible with my time check.
+Then I created an empty list and, with a simple python for loop I appended to the list only sessions compatible with the needed time check.
 It was a quick solution that worked but I don't know if it is a good idea to use this kind of implementation in a very big database.

 ### Contribution guidelines ###